- Research Tools

-When insider buying news hits the tape, stock prices tends to spike.
+When insider buying news hits the tape, stock prices tend to spike.
 The moves are even more pronounced when the CEO or CFO is buying shares.
-This can be played intra-day to profit from the buying momentum, taken as swing trades or used as part of a compelling thesis to take a long-term position.
+This can be played intra-day to profit from the buying momentum, taken as swing trades, or used as part of a compelling thesis to take a long-term position.

 Institutional 13-F/G/D filings

 A dinosaur doesn’t walk in the sand without leaving footprints.
 In the stock markets, these behemoths are institutional investors.
 The footprints can be followed with their SEC filings.
 Form 13 filings indicate actions taken by institutions and beneficial owners of the underlying stock.
 A 13-F is a quarterly filing for institutional investors with over $100 million in equity assets to report their significant holding.
 A 13-D is filed when ownership surpasses five-percent of outstanding shares.
 The 13-D requires information as the purpose of accumulation.
 Often, this is the precursor to an acquisition or takeover attempt.
 A 13-G is a filed for above five-percent ownership take as well but as a passive stake with no activist intent.

 Combining the effects of CEO/CFO and institutional buying can result is very pronounced stock price uptrends.
 This screen is unique to GuruFocus as it identifies pinpoints where the ‘smart’ money is placing their bets.
 Intra-day traders to long-term investors may find this strategy compelling especially is sentiment in the stock has been negative.

 Taking a macro approach to which sectors, industries, and stocks that are seeing the most insider activity enables users to pinpoint their concentrated research efforts.
 Industries seeing a growing trend of insider buying may signal the next breakout.